jethroflanagan/amd-in-a-box/README.md

 If have a location for `path/to/file` that doesn't exist, the errors it shows often seem completely unrelated.

-The "script load error" only shows up a fair amount of time after that.
+The "script load error" only shows up a while after that.
 You still need to do a global project search to work out where the error exists.

 ## The solution
 Run a check to ensure the file path is correct every time a dependancy is included.